 Thus far, we have examined several sales that are believed to be the best representations of the value that may be applied to the subject land.
-The unadjusted value indications range from a low of \$520 to a high indication of \$25,000.
+The unadjusted value indications range from a low of \$2.30 per square foot to a high indication of \$2.88 per square foot.
 The comparable sales examined each have some characteristics in common with the subject site.
+After adjustments have been applied for those factors that vary from the subject, we are presented with a range in values that might be applied to the subject land.